carpentries/instructor-training/index.md

 layout: page
 title: Instructor Training
 ---
-> For every complex problem there is an answer that is clear, simple, and wrong.
-> - H.L.
-Mencken

 This short training course introduces the basics of educational psychology and instructional design, and shows them how to use them to teach programming to free-range adult learners.